SamiPerttu/fundsp/README.md

 ## Audio Processing Environment

 The `fundsp` prelude defines a convenient combinator environment for audio processing.
-It operates on `AudioComponent`s via the wrapper type `Ac<X: AudioComponent>`.
+It operates on `AudioNode`s via the wrapper type `Ac<X: AudioNode>`.

+Data buffers and samples are single precision in the environment.
-In the environment, the default form for components aims to ensure there is enough precision available.
+The default form for components aims to ensure there is enough precision available.
 Therefore, many employ double precision internally.

+The environment is designed to require minimal type annotations, so most interfaces are explicit with respect to floating point precision.
+Math functions are generic, however.

+Representing time in single precision can run into issues in longer pieces: sample accuracy in timing is lost after around 4 minutes.
+This is usually not disastrous for control signals: therefore the default form for `lfo` and `envelope` is single precision to keep the interface as uniform as possible.

 In the environment, generators are deterministic pseudorandom phase by default (to be implemented).